Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 Queens are Level 5 Elite Controllers with the Leader keyword.
 They're size Large, and any other ants **In the Presence of the Queen** (aura 10) gain a +2 bonus to attack and damage.
-Their greater size makes them less agile, so they have a ground speed of 6 and a climb speed of 2.
+Their greater bulk makes them slower, so they have a ground speed of 6 and a climb speed of 2.

 Queens have two basic attacks: a **bite** and a **kick**.
 The kick targets Reflex, does a bit of damage, and pushes the target 3 squares.
 The queen's